jamie2210/C1_MS2_DCG/README.md

 ### Structure
 The page is structured in a user friendly and visually appealing way.
 Upon arriving the user will see a simple display with clear instructions to what the site offers and where to find the rules of each game.

-The website consists of four separate pages and rules modals:
+The website consists of four separate pages with rules and result modals:
 - A homepage with a with clear navigation to the games and rules.
 - The Batman Hangman game page
 - The Riddler’s Quiz game page.